Bachelor of Arts in Communication and Public Relations 2012

 I hate to be cliché here, but I’d have to say that it’d be my father.
 He did not get a chance to have proper education but helped me understand the importance of it.
 A blue-collar worker all his life, his physical hard work, honesty, perseverance, and street intelligence gave him the tools he needed to provide for his family.
 I really look up to him for all he’s done, and he inspires me to never give up and reminds me to do what I do, for my family.

-To stay connected with Murdoch University, please see here.
+To stay connected with Murdoch University, please find out more here.